schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 - We run a custom PowerShell script to install the [Azure PowerShell modules](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.3.2).
 - [Finally, we generalize the image using Sysprep](https://www.packer.io/plugins/builders/azure/arm#windows)

-The `packages.config` file looks like this:
+The `packages.config` manifest looks like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>